There are lots of companies trying to sell you gear to “make your power better.” Here’s what you really need, and why.

 And, a surge suppressor is only as good as the grounding system of the service that it’s attached to.
 Since the suppressor shunts spikes to ground, if your ground is poor (and it can be pretty poor and still pass the building code), it won’t do much good.

 There are no real disadvantages to using surge suppression, other than the fact that good surge suppressors cost money, and you could sometimes spend the money somewhere else.
 For field work and studio work, especially in areas prone to thunderstorms or with poor line suppression on the utility lines, good surge suppressors certainly are a good idea.
 A suppressor attached directly to the service entry is worth every penny.

 Noise filters prevent high-frequency garbage on the power line from making it to your equipment.
-They are rather like low-pass equalizers for the power line.
+They are rather like lowpass equalizers for the power line.
 Many inexpensive power strips have a simple noise filter made from one or two shunt capacitors across the line.
-These tend to have a very low filter slope, sort of like a parametric eq with the Q set out wide.
+These tend to have a very low filter slope, sort of like a parametric EQ with the Q set very wide.
 Because of this they are normally built with a very high turnover frequency so they don’t waste any of the 60 Hz power.
 This makes them fairly effective at RF frequencies but not very effective down in the kilohertz area.
 Even so, it’s sometimes enough.